Darbha Sayana Murthy: Sri Rama’s Yoga Nidra Before LankaSymbolism, Strength, and Serenity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does Darbha grass symbolize in this context?
+Why is Darbha grass important in this episode?